 This could also include leaving your money with a financial manager or a retirement fund.
 That way, you won’t be responsible for buying and selling stocks, maintaining a rental property, or reinvesting your dividends.
 No matter what your investment choices are, you should allocate some of your funding into a retirement fund, especially if your employer offers a benefit matching.
 It will act as a safety net for your future.

 It’s important to have a specific reason as to why you’re doing this.
 What is it that you’re saving for?
+What are your most important financial goals?
 Whether it’s retirement, sending a child to college, buying a home, or anything else, make sure you have a reason in mind for when things get difficult.

 The key to 50/30/20 budgeting is to be consistent.
 If something doesn’t work in your budget, try it a different way!
 Just figure out what works for you and try to make it into a lifelong habit.
 Either way, keep practicing healthy financial habits, stay up to date with our latest financial news, and contact us with any questions!